-2 3 4 5 6 7 8 9 10 11 12 socioeconomic imp Assessment (EA) evaluates the potential environmental and acts of the Belton Lake Master Plan revision.
-This EA will facilitate is regarding the Proposed Action and alternatives.
+This Environmental Assessment (EA) evaluates the potential environmental and socioeconomic impacts of the Belton Lake Master Plan revision.
+This EA will facilitate the decision process regarding the Proposed Action and alternatives.

 SECTION 1 INTRODUCTION of the Proposed Action summarizes the purpose of and need for the Proposed Action, provides relevant background information, and describes the scope of the EA.
 SECTION 2 PROPOSED ACTION AND ALTERNATIVES examines alternatives for implementing the Proposed Action and describes the recommended alternative.
-13 14 15 SECTION 3 AFFECTED ENVIRONMENT describes the existing environmental and socioeconomic setting.
-16 17 18 19 ENVIRONMENTAL CONSEQUENCES identifies the potential environmental and socioeconomic effects of implementing the Proposed Action and alternatives.
-20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 SECTION 4 CUMULATIVE IMPACTS describes the impact on the environment that may result from the incremental impact of the action when added to other past, present, and reasonably foreseeable actions.
+SECTION 3 AFFECTED ENVIRONMENT describes the existing environmental and socioeconomic setting.
+ENVIRONMENTAL CONSEQUENCES identifies the potential environmental and socioeconomic effects of implementing the Proposed Action and alternatives.
+SECTION 4 CUMULATIVE IMPACTS describes the impact on the environment that may result from the incremental impact of the action when added to other past, present, and reasonably foreseeable actions.
 SECTION 5 COMPLIANCE WITH ENVIRONMENTAL LAWS provides a listing of environmental protection statutes and other environmental requirements.
 SECTION 6 IRRETRIEVABLE AND IRREVERSIBLE COMMITMENT OF RESOURCES identifies any irreversible and irretrievable commitments of resources that would be involved in the Proposed Action should it be implemented.
 SECTION 7 PUBLIC AND AGENCY COORDINATION provides a listing of individuals and agencies consulted during preparation of the EA.
 SECTION 8 REFERENCES provides bibliographical information for cited sources.
 SECTION 9 ACRONYMS/ABBREVIATIONS SECTION 10 LIST OF PREPARERS identifies persons who prepared the document and their areas of expertise.